-KANSAS CITY, Mo. – Four Bemidji State University soccer players have been selected to the 2017 United Soccer Coaches NCAA Division II Scholar All-North/Central Region Team for their efforts on the field and in the classroom.
+KANSAS CITY, Mo. – Four Bemidji State University soccer players have been selected to the 2017 United Soccer Coaches NCAA Division II Scholar All-America Team for their efforts on the field and in the classroom.
 Junior Dani Nelson joined seniors Catherine Arneson and Miranda Famestad as Beavers receiving academic honors from the coaches’ organization.

 Famestad was voted onto the All-America Second Team, while Arenson and Nelson appeared on the Third Team.